 For days at temples, palaces and museums, cover at least your upper arms and legs.
-Some royal temples do turn visitors in see-through long-sleeved tops away, or you will be asked to rent a shawl or even buy a new pair of long and loose pants.
+Some royal temples do deny entry to visitors in see-through, long-sleeved tops.
+Sometimes, you will be asked to rent a shawl or even buy a new pair of long and loose pants.

-Grab is the friend in need when you’ve just made it down three flights of stairs from the secret retro bar in one piece in the small hours of the night.
+Grab is the friend in need when you’re stumbling out of a secret retro bar in the small hours of the night.
 It is also very handy when none of the cabs agree to turn the meter on, usually during the peak hours.

 However, Bangkok taxis are totally fine in certain circumstances.
 Just make sure to get on only after you have settled the meter issue.
 Also, do not hail one when it’s late or when the area is empty.

-If you are looking to have your first Songkran experience in Bangkok, you’ve come to the right place.
-(Read: Where to Celebrate Songkran in Bangkok) Yet, it’s important to note that Songkran sexual harassment do take place in between the dash and splash, even if you are sandwiched between huge group of friends most of the time.
-It also happens to local males.
+If you are looking to have your first Songkran experience in Bangkok, we’ve also got you covered.
+(Read: Where to Celebrate Songkran in Bangkok).
+It’s important to note that Songkran sexual harassment does happen in between the dash and splash, even if you are sandwiched between huge group of friends most of the time.
+It also happens to local men.